seedsofalternative/seedsofalternative.github.io/_posts/2026-05-21-Part-II-how-to-find-your-core-values.md

 Annoyance, irritation, frustration—these feelings are data.
 Identifying what frustrates you reveals the values you think are worth protecting.

-## The Desert Island experiment
+## The Desert Island Experiment

-Imagine you were stranded on a desert island all alone, but the island is full of everything you could need or want—total abundance.
+Imagine you are stranded on a desert island all alone, but the island is full of everything you could need or want—total abundance.
 Not only are your basic needs covered, but you also have access to anything you could want to explore your hobbies and interests, dreams and desires.

 1. List the top 3-5 things you would spend most of your time doing.

    Would you read a bunch of books?
 Watch a bunch of movies?
 Listen to new music?
 Work on your favorite hobbies?
 Write that novel?
 Write poetry?
 Build out that business idea?
 Study astrophysics?
 Work on those bicep curls?

 2. Identify the gap: Compare this to the way you currently spend your time.

    How big of a gap can you identify here?
 Obviously, there are some things we just have to do in life whether we want to or not.
 But ideally, you want your real life to reflect this hypothetical life to the greatest extent possible.

 The value of this exercise is found in taking away all the outside social pressure to conform to the values of others.
 It's just you and you alone.
 A large gap between your desert island self and your real-life self probably means you're allowing other people to define your values for you.

 ## Imagine your Funeral

 Now let's take the opposite approach and remove you from the equation.
 What do you want to be known for?
 Picture yourself at the end of a long, fulfilling life.
-A close friend stands up to deliver a speech at your funeral—what do you hope they'll say about you?
+A close friend stands up to deliver a speech at your funeral.
+What do you hope they'll say about you?

-1. Think of three to five words or phrases you'd want to hear For example: "always supportive," "never afraid to speak the truth," or "relentlessly curious."
+1. Think of three to five words or phrases you'd want to hear.

+   For example: "always supportive," "never afraid to speak the truth," or "relentlessly curious."

-2. Ask yourself why
+2. Ask yourself why.

    Each of those phrases hints at a deeper value.
 "Supportive" might reflect compassion or loyalty.
 "Honesty" can be about integrity or authenticity.

 # Schwartz's Values Wheel

 Psychologist Shalom Schwartz conducted cross-cultural research to identify common human values.
 He found that across many cultures, people consistently mention about ten broad categories of values.
 These are often visualized in a circular diagram or "Values Wheel," illustrating how some values are compatible and some are in tension.
-The ten basic values Schwartz identified, each with a defining goal, are:
+The ten basic values Schwartz identified are:

 - **Self-transcendence**
 	- *Benevolence*: Preservation and enhancement of the welfare of people with whom one is in frequent personal contact.